isi-hop/isiETL/README.md

 #----------------------------------------

 #------------OUTBOUND CONNECTOR----------
-# description of the outgoing connector to the postgresql database
+# description of the outgoing connector to the database
 connectorOutbound:
   connectortype:
     value: "database"